acao/recoil-poc/src/recoil/README.md

 - [ ] integrate with `monaco-graphql`'s schema loading patterns
 - [ ] import, use custom settings

+### Sessions
+Combine files to represent a collection of sessions, with one `activeSession`

+- [x] add/remove session hooks
+- [x] all sessions
+- [x] `const [variables, setVariables] = useSessionValue('variables')`, etc for getting/setting the session string. defaults to active. only cares about changes to that file for that particular session.
+NICE!
+- [x] `const [opFile, setOperationFile] = useSessionFile('operation')`, etc for getting/setting the `File` which contains `ast`, etc. defaults to active
+- [x] find/set the currentSession that is selected by default when `sessionId` is not supplied to hooks or selectors

 ### Settings

 - [x] basic settings support